 - Thoroughly wash and dry the limes.
 Cut each lime in half, through the middle, then cut each half into quarters, so you end up with eight half wedges from each lime.
 Remove the seeds.

 - Pack the limes into a large sterilized jar, sprinkling over the salt at the same time.
-Seal, and leave to stand in a warm place for one to two weeks, or until the limes have turned brown and softened.
+Seal, and leave to stand in a warm place for two weeks, or until the limes have turned brown and softened.

 - Transfer the lime mixture to a heatproof bowl.

 - Pour the oil and spices over the lime mix and stir well.
 Cover and allow to cool.
-When cooled, pack into sterilised jar, making sure the oil completely covers the limes.
+When cooled, pack into a sterilised jar, making sure the oil completely covers the limes.
 Seal and store in a warm place for at least two weeks, although longer is preferred.
 A sunny spot in the garden, or even on the roof would be good.
 There is no need to do anything to the pickle before opening it to consume.

 - Make sure that you dry the limes after washing.
 You do not want to introduce moisture into this dish for such pickling to work safely.